DangerCove/dangercove.com/_posts/2020-03-16-working-from-home-with-timeless.md

 ---
 layout: post
-title: Stay focused and feel more comfortable working from home
+title: Stay focused and feel more comfortable working remotely
 date: 2020-03-16
 tags: [timeless]
 description: "I've made Timeless to be more comfortable working from home."